 Signal Processing Toolbox™ provides functions and apps that enable you to visualize and compare time-frequency content of nonstationary signals.
-Obtain sharp spectral estimates using reassignment or synchrosqueezing.
-Compute and plot cross-spectrograms and persistence spectra.
+Compute the short-time Fourier transform and its inverse.
+Obtain sharp spectral estimates using reassignment or Fourier synchrosqueezing.
+Plot cross-spectrograms, Wigner-Ville distributions, and persistence spectra.
 Extract and track time-frequency ridges.
 Estimate instantaneous frequency, spectral kurtosis, and spectral entropy.
 Perform data-adaptive time-frequency analysis using empirical mode decomposition and the Hilbert-Huang transform.

 |Empirical mode decomposition|

 |Inverse Fourier synchrosqueezed transform|

 |Estimate instantaneous frequency|

 |Spectral entropy of signal|

 |Analyze signals in the frequency and time-frequency domains|